 The inclusion of hydraulic disc brakes in the Dura-Ace line shows how completely Shimano has embraced road bike discs.
 Previously Dura-Ace equipped bikes with discs had to use Shimano's non-series brakes and levers; now they match.

 If you're using rim brakes, the 9100 Dura-Ace calipers have been subtly redesigned so they'll accommodate 28mm tyres.

 Finally, there's a big range of wheels in the latest Dura-Ace line up.
 The new C40 and C60 wheels have 28mm wide carbon fibre rims that are 40mm and 60mm deep, respectively.

-Buy if: You're racing or doing mega distances and you want the best mechanical shifting.
+Buy Shimano Dura-Ace if you're racing or doing mega distances and you want the best mechanical shifting.

 Dura-Ace Di2 uses a similar shifting design to mechanical, but instead of pushing two levers, you push two buttons positioned next to each other.
 If you want to move two or more sprockets at a time, rather than swinging the lever further like you do with a mechanical system, you just keep the button pressed down.

 If you want, you can customise the shift function.
 Plug the groupset into a computer and you can configure the shift buttons in any way you want.
 You can personalise the speed of the shifting, the number of sprockets that will be shifted, and even control the rear derailleur with the left hand.
 An advantage of Di2 is the option of adding additional shifter pods, satellite shifters that can be fitted to the tops or the drops.